 - 6 large eggs

-- ¼ cup (50 grams or 1.8 ounces) sugar
+- ¼ cup (50 g/1.8 oz.) granulated sugar

 - Put chocolate, butter, water and instant coffee in a large heat-proof bowl and microwave in 20-second increments, stirring between each, until melted.
-Do not overheat.

 - In a mixer bowl fitted with a whisk attachment, whisk eggs and sugar at high speed until light and fluffy and doubled in volume, about 5 minutes.